-Step 2: Open the Movavi Screen Capture Studio launcher window and click Record webcam.
+Step 2: Open the Movavi Screen Capture Studio launcher window and click Capture from cameras, VHS, TV on the Video tab.

 Step 3: In the Video capture device box, choose the camera you want to use for capture.
 Then, select the resolution and frame rate.
 A larger resolution will be able to retain better quality, however, the video file size will be larger.
 A higher frame rate is necessary for recording motion, while static scenes can be captured with a lower frame rate.